EtienneCmb/tensorpac/docs/source/index.rst

 Installation:
 *************

-Tensorpac is based on NumPy, SciPy and use `Joblib <https://pythonhosted.org/joblib/>`_ for parallel computing.
+Tensorpac is based on NumPy (>=1.12), SciPy and use `Joblib <https://pythonhosted.org/joblib/>`_ for parallel computing.
 For the installation, in a terminal run :

 .. code-block:: bash